Music Marketing: 9 Steps for Digital Music Marketing in 2025

 If you use it, you need to be careful since it won’t be effective and can cost a lot of money if you don’t do it right.

-As a starting point, your best bet is to boost posts about your single or album on social media.
+As a starting point, your best bet is to boost posts, reels and stories about your single or album on social media.

 Each social media platform has its own way of boosting posts, but let’s dive into how it works on Instagram.